MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### Similar site warning appears

 Malicious actors can craft URLs that are similar to other sites' URLs in order to impersonate and trick users to believe they're browsing to another site.
 Some browsers try to detect this behavior and warn users before accessing the URL or block access.
 In some rare cases, users under session control will receive a message from the browser indicating suspicious site access.
-The reason for this is the browser treats the suffixed domain (for example.:  `.mcas.ms`) as suspicious.
+The reason for this is the browser treats the suffixed domain (for example:  `.mcas.ms`) as suspicious.

 In Microsoft Edge: